uwen-godwin/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 Scripts
-0-readme.js
+- 0-readme.js
 Reads and prints the content of a file.

 Usage:

 	./0-readme.js <file_path>

-1-writeme.js
+- 1-writeme.js
 Writes a string to a file.

 Usage:

 	./1-writeme.js <file_path> <string_to_write>

-2-statuscode.js
+- 2-statuscode.js
 Displays the status code of a GET request.

 Usage:

 	./2-statuscode.js <URL>

-3-starwars_title.js
+- 3-starwars_title.js
 Prints the title of a Star Wars movie with a given movie ID.

 Usage:

 	./3-starwars_title.js <movie_id>

-4-starwars_count.js
+- 4-starwars_count.js
 Prints the number of movies where the character “Wedge Antilles” is present.

 Usage:

 	./4-starwars_count.js <API_URL>

-5-request_store.js
+- 5-request_store.js
 Gets the contents of a webpage and stores it in a file.

-Usage:
-5-request_store.js
+- 5-request_store.js
 Gets the contents of a webpage and stores it in a file.

 Usage:

 	./5-request_store.js <URL> <file_path>

-6-completed_tasks.js
+- 6-completed_tasks.js
 Computes the number of tasks completed by user id.

-Usage:
-6-completed_tasks.js
+- 6-completed_tasks.js
 Computes the number of tasks completed by user id.

 Usage:

 	./6-completed_tasks.js <API_URL>